Elliott Gould: 1960s

 In 1962, he had a starring role in the Broadway production of I Can Get It for You Wholesale, which ran for 300 performances and where he met future wife Barbra Streisand.
 Following that, he landed prominent roles in Drat!
 The Cat!
 (1965) and in Little Murders (1971).
-He was also cast in A Way of Life by Murray Schisgal but walked out prior to the play making it to Broadway.
+He was also cast in A Way of Life by Murray Schisgal but walked out before the play made it to Broadway.

 Gould made his feature film debut in the William Dieterle comedy Quick, Let's Get Married (1964) starring Ginger Rogers, Ray Milland, and Barbara Eden.
 The film was an attempt to revitalize Rogers' career, but did not get a full release until 1971.
 In the film Gould plays a mute character.
 He received star billing for his performance.
 Gould's next film appearance was in William Friedkin's musical comedy film The Night They Raided Minsky's (1968) produced by Norman Lear.
 The film gives a fictional account of the invention of the striptease at Minsky's Burlesque in 1925.
 The film also starred Jason Robards, Denholm Elliott, and Jack Burns.

 In January 1969, Gould announced he had formed his own film production company with Jack Brodsky, Brodsky-Gould Productions.
 The company would make two films: The Assistant, based on a novel by Bernard Malamud, and Little Murders.
 (The Assistant was never produced.)
 In April 1970, Brodsky and Gould announced plans to make The Dick, from the novel by Bruce Jay Friedman, but it was never made.
 That same year, Gould reached a new level of prominence playing one of the four leads in Paul Mazursky's zeitgeisty social comedy Bob & Carol & Ted & Alice starring alongside Natalie Wood, Robert Culp, and Dyan Cannon.
 Gould played Ted Henderson.
 The film was released in September 1969.
 The film was a critical and financial success.
-In Roger Ebert's review in the Chicago Sun-Times, he wrote that "Gould emerges, not so much a star, more of a "personality," like Severn Darden or Estelle Parsons.
+In Roger Ebert's review in the Chicago Sun-Times, he wrote that "Gould emerges, not so much a star, more of a 'personality,' like Severn Darden or Estelle Parsons.
 He's very funny."
 For his performance, Gould earned a nomination for the Academy Award for Best Supporting Actor losing to Gig Young for They Shoot Horses, Don't They?
-"I'm the hottest thing in Hollywood right now," he said in October 1969.
+"I'm the hottest thing in Hollywood right now", he said in October 1969.